 Regular visits to the dentist are important to maintain good oral hygiene and ensure a proper denture fit.
 The recommended amount of time between visits is normally around 6 months, however, this can vary from person to person and is to be determined by your dentist.

 If you experience significant damage to your false teeth that requires immediate attention, call your dentist to book an appointment immediately; never buy an over the counter repair kit or attempt to repair or adjust dentures yourself, as this can do more harm than good and cause permanent damage to your dentures.
 Professional denture repairs and denture replacements can be carried out by your dentist, and will ensure that overall quality is maintained.

 To conclude, carrying out proper care for your dentures is important to ensure they stay in great condition, promoting the upkeep of oral hygiene.

-If you’re interested in denture implants, visit our dentures page to discover the range of options our Dorridge dental practice has on offer.
+If you’re interested in denture implants, visit our dentures page to discover the range of options our Ascent Dental Care Solihull practice has on offer.